-This week, Speech and Language Pathologist and DIR Expert Trainer Joleen Fernald answers Affect Autism member questions.
+This week, Speech-Language Pathologist and DIR Expert Trainer Joleen Fernald answers Affect Autism member questions.
 If you missed Part 1 last week, please go back and listen to her discuss her specialty, Selective Mutism and Alternative and Augmentative Communication (AAC) devices, her DIR/Floortime school, Reconnections Education Center, and her upcoming book and companion website about Selective Mutism.
 It’s a pleasure and privilege to have her answer parent questions from our members!

 Alternative and Augmentative Communication (AAC) Devices